 - For cold climates, warm food such as beef and shrimps are excellent for heating our body up.

-TCM recognises that everyone is inherently different, with each body type requiring a different intake of food.
+TCM recognizes that everyone is inherently different, with each body type requiring a different intake of food.
 2 examples are provided as follows:

 - A person who has excess damp and phlegm, your body will likely be overweight combined with a sweaty and oily complexion.